B2B Last Mile with WEBLET, The Ultimate Test of Your Distribution Network

 How WEBLET Fits Into This Picture

-WEBLET presents a flexible platform for management, planning, optimization, and control of distribution and supply chain processes, with TMS based on optimization and artificial intelligence.
+WEBLET presents a flexible platform for management, planning, optimization, and control of organizational distribution and supply chain processes, with TMS based on optimization and artificial intelligence.

 The system supports route planning, delivery documentation, execution tracking, status monitoring, management control, and operational dashboards.